ivan-robic/bionic-reading/README.md

 All credits for this method go to https://bionic-reading.com/ and @itorr

-Bionic Reading is a new method facilitating the rading process by guiding the eyes through text with artificial fixation points.
+Bionic Reading is a new method facilitating the reading process by guiding the eyes through text with artificial fixation points.
 As a result, the reader is only focusing on the highlighted initial letters and lets the brain center complete the word.

-Percs:
+Keypoints:
-* Does NOT break links
+* Does not break hyperlinks
-* Refresh page to restore original text
+* Refresh page to restore original
-* Simple & Easy to use

 ### Example images